NithinReddyVangala/SQL_Data-Analysis_Projects/README.md

 Hello!!

-This repository is display of my Data Analysis Projects using SQL.
+This repository is a display of my Data Analysis Portfolio Projects